hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 <img src="https://hkotek.com/text-to-image/llm-results-stacked-all-anon-tight.png" width="99%" />

 I thought it would be interesting to generate the full set of occupations used in the paper, i.e. 15 side-by-side pairs.
-In all cases, I show the first result, except if that result didn't contain a human, in which case I show the second result (I never needed more than two attempts, with the since exception of *'interior decorator*).
+In all cases, I show the first result, except if that result didn't contain a human, in which case I show the second result (I never needed more than two attempts, with the sole exception of *'interior decorator'*).

 ***Doctor*** and ***Nurse***: